Compare the solutions

 Azure Spring Apps is a unique Azure service that provides a platform as a service solution for running Spring Boot microservices.
 Spring Cloud provides many tools, such as a service registry or a configuration server.
 It also provides specific autoscaling and security mechanisms that greatly simplify the use of a microservice architecture that's based on Spring Boot.

-The Spring Cloud offering is created and managed jointly by Microsoft and VMware, the company that builds the Spring Framework.
+The Spring Cloud offering is created and managed jointly by Microsoft and Broadcom, the company that builds the Spring Framework.
 Spring Cloud provides support both for OS and JVM updates and patches, such as Azure App Service, and for advanced Spring services.

 Azure Kubernetes Service